-When searching for a firearms training instructor, know what kind of training you want, and be sure to find someone who has experience in the type of shooting about which you want to learn.
-Make sure the instructor you choose has credible credentials.
+When searching for a firearms training instructor, know what kind of training you want, and be sure to find someone like John who has credible credentials.
 One size does not fit all.
 Are you interested in learning about self defense or home protection?
 Do you want tactical training?
 Or do you want to learn how to shoot in competition, such as USPSA or IDPA?
 Do you want an NRA Certified Instructor?
 You can certainly find qualified and experienced instructors, and depending on their backgrounds each will provide his/her own style.
 An instructor who has prior law enforcement or military background may teach with a different mindset and use different terminology than an instructor who has many years of experience and training as a competitive shooter.
-Do you prefer a male instructor, or a female instructor, or do you have no preference?
-Because women have a different learning style than men, a female instructor may offer a teaching approach to which a new female shooter may more easily relate.
+Fortunately for you, John has experience as a competitive shooter and knowledge from his previous military background, so he can provide different approaches to teaching that relate to your needs and make you feel comfortable.

 Additionally, what type of materials, handouts or resource notes will your instructor give you to take away from the class?
 Hard copies of information allows you to look back later at what you learned so you don’t have to remember everything that you covered during your instruction time.